rollator3000/BWM-Article/README.md

 #### [2] 01_Create_BWM_Pattern.R
     - All files in data/raw are fully observed & do not contain missing values
-    - Define functions, to load the data, split it to test- & train-Set & induce the different BWM-Pattern then
+    - Define functions, to load the data, split it to test- & train-Set & induce the different BWM-Pattern
     - Based on the resulting data, the various approaches can be evaluated then

 #### [3] 02_Complete_Case_Approach.R
     - Evaluate the Complete-Case approach on data with BWM
     - Remove all blocks from the train-set that are not available in the test-set
     - Only keep completly observed cases in the train-set & train a RF with it
-    - Use this RF to predict on the test-set then & collect common metrics (AUC, Accuracy, ...)
+    - Use this RF to predict on the test-set then & collect common metrics
     - Results of the evaluation are stored in 'Docs/Evaluation_Results/CC_Approach'

 #### [4] 03_Single_Block_Approach.R
     - Evaluate the Single_Block approach on the data with BWM
     - Fit a seperate RF on each block that train- & test-set have in common
     - Evaluate each of these RFs with the oob-AUC
-    - Use the RF with the highest oob-AUC to predict on the test-set set then & collect common metrics (AUC, Accuracy, ...)
+    - Use the RF with the highest oob-AUC to predict on the test-set set then & collect common metrics
     - Results of the evaluation are stored in 'Docs/Evaluation_Results/SB_Approach'

 #### [5] 04_Imputation_Approach.R